 Throughput and Capacity

-If we have a hose with water being pumped in from the one side and used at the other, what would we do to push as much water through as possible?
+If we have a hose with water being pumped in from one side and used at the other, what would we do to push as much water through as possible?

 The first thing is to make sure that water goes out of the hose as fast as possible.
 This can be achieved by making the consuming side of the hose as frictionless as possible.
 Remove all obstructions, make it fast to get water out.
 If all the water being pushed in can be taken out at the exact same rate, then there is no “bottleneck” and we can push more and more water.
-In software terms this is the equivalent of increasing throughput, i.e., taking less time per unit work.
+In software terms, this is the equivalent of increasing throughput, i.e., taking less time per unit work.
 When we think of reducing response times or using faster algorithms, we are thinking in terms of throughput.
-Throughput is usually measure in time-per-request, Teams spend a LOT of time and effort in this type of optimization, writing better code, smarter algorithms, adding caches etc etc.
+Throughput is usually measured in time-per-request, Teams spend a LOT of time and effort in this type of optimization, writing better code, smarter algorithms, adding caches, etc.

 Let’s say a user invokes system A that needs to invoke system B to do its job.
-Let’s assume both A and B are single threaded and synchronously programmed.
+Let’s assume both A and B are single-threaded and synchronously programmed.
 The user wants to call system A as often as possible.
-But due to its synchronous and single threaded nature, A can only accept one request at a time.
-So we cannot add any more users, and the only way to get more out of the system is to make both A and B very very fast, so that they can at least get through more requests.
+But due to its synchronous and single-threaded nature, A can only accept one request at a time.
+So we cannot add any more users, and the only way to get more out of the system is to make both A and B very very fast so that they can at least get through more requests.

 The other way to push more water downstream is to use a bigger/wider hose.
 This one is interesting because now it is realized that the water tap can open really wide, and the other side of the hose can push out all of that water in the same time that it takes to produce it.
 Notice how we are now measuring in terms of work-per-unit-time (the opposite of throughput).
 In software terms, this is handling concurrency or building capacity.
 Capacity is the measure of how many simultaneously submitted tasks a system can serve.
-As the analogy suggests, this is very different beast, and asynchronous programming patterns hold a very important place here, since they allow for at least the acceptance of a large number of tasks without getting locked up.
+As the analogy suggests, this is a very different beast, and asynchronous programming patterns hold a very important place here since they allow for at least the acceptance of a large number of tasks without getting locked up.

 Consider that systems A and B from our example above are still single threaded, but A is now asynchronously programmed so that its single thread is not blocked when calling B. This system can support multiple users from the get-go because not being blocked allows it to take more work.
 Also, every optimization in terms of increasing speed/decreasing latency now has a much wider impact across all open requests.
 When only one request could get faster at a time, now the entire set of requests being buffered by system A reap the benefits.
 We have a much more scalable system now.
 There is now the problem of too many requests now reaching B all at once – we will get to it later in this article.